-LONDON—Make no mistake, the “Sex and Pleasure in Japanese Art” exhibit that runs today through January 5 at the British Museum may include works that feature women being fellated by a giant octopus, but don't think about considering it porn.
-The art form is actually called shunga—the Japanese word for sexually explicit art—and comes with a bona fide pedigree that extends centuries into Japan’s rich past.
+LONDON—Make no mistake, the “Sex and Pleasure in Japanese Art” exhibit that runs today through January 5 at the British Museum may include works that feature women being fellated by giant octopuses, but that does not make it porn.
+The art form is actually called shunga—a Japanese word for sexually explicit art—that comes with a bona fide pedigree extending centuries into Japan’s rich past.

 “Produced from 1600 to 1900 and banned in Japan for much of the 20th century, these explicit and beautifully detailed erotic paintings, prints and books inspired Toulouse-Lautrec, Beardsley, Rodin and Picasso,” reads a description of the exhibit on the British Museum website.